yvvki/bunup/docs/docs/guide/typescript-declarations.md

 ## Infer Types

 By default, Bunup uses TypeScript's isolated declarations mode, which requires explicit type annotations on public exports.
-While this provides excellent performance and clearer APIs, some projects may rely heavily on TypeScript's type inference for complex generic types (like working with Zod in your project).
+While this provides excellent performance and clearer APIs, some projects may rely heavily on TypeScript's type inference for complex generic types (like working with Zod schemas).

 The `inferTypes` option uses the TypeScript native compiler via [tsgo](https://github.com/microsoft/typescript-go) to generate declarations, which will infer types for you automatically.
 This eliminates the need for explicit return type annotations while still maintaining excellent performance (10x faster than traditional `tsc`).